arc42/arc42-template-build/todo/1-refined-arc42_build_process_requirements.md

 From the build system’s point of view, the canonical interface is:

-> Given a local path (or Git URL + ref) to a template repository and a configuration file, produce the configured outputs into `dist/`.
+> Given a local path (or Git URL + ref) to a template repository and a configuration file, produce the configured outputs into `workspace/dist/`.

 Contributors working on content (translations, corrections) primarily interact with the template repository.
+The template repositories contain a rudimentary convenience build that might create pdf only.

 Core maintainers and release engineers work with the build repository to generate and publish artifacts.

-Single-repository setups are not a primary design target for this build system.
-They can still use the build tooling by treating the template folder as an external input path, but the reference architecture and CI examples assume the two-repository model described above.

 ---